viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ### Code your entry point file

-Next, code your module entry point file to initialize and start the filter module.
+Next, code your module entry point file which `viam-server` will use to initialize and start the filter module.

-To code your entry point file yourself, you must locate the subtype API as defined in the relevant `<resource-name>/<resource-name>.go` file in the RDK on Viam’s GitHub.
+To code an entry point file yourself, locate the subtype API as defined in the relevant `<resource-name>/<resource-name>.go` file in the [RDK source code](https://github.com/viamrobotics/rdk).

-- In this example, the camera's API is defined in the <file>[camera.go](https://github.com/viamrobotics/rdk/blob/main/components/camera/camera.go)</file> file in the RDK on Viam's Github.
+- In this example, the camera's API is defined in the <file>[camera.go](https://github.com/viamrobotics/rdk/blob/main/components/camera/camera.go)</file> file in the RDK source code.
   When developing your <file>main.go</file> or <file>main.py</file> file, reference this file.

-{{< alert title="Important" color="note" >}}
-If you want to filter data based on a constraint other than color, you need to modify the code below.
-{{< /alert >}}

 {{< tabs >}}
 {{% tab name="Python"%}}